kaevinio/IONavigation/.github/README.md

 # IONavigation

-A simple and beautiful Sidebar, a Tabbar and a Navigationbar for iOS, iPadOS and macOS, written in 100% SwiftUI.
+A simple and highly customizable Sidebar, a Tabbar and a Navigationbar for iOS, iPadOS and macOS, written in 100% SwiftUI.

 ---